Efeso Collins: Auckland Council, 2016–2022

 At the 2016 Auckland elections, Collins was elected to the Auckland Council, replacing Arthur Anae, who did not seek re-election.
 He was sworn in as a councillor for the Manukau ward on 1 November 2016.
+At Collins' inauguration, his family was turned away from the VIP seating area, which Collins said demonstrated systemic racism.
+During his first term, he was deputy chair of the community development and safety committee.
+Collins won the council's support to lobby the government to ban the sale of fireworks to the public, citing safety concerns.

 In 2019 he was re-elected as the highest polling candidate in the Manakau Ward.
+In his second term, he led the council's work on homelessness.
+Collins supported the council's goal that homelessness should be rare, brief and non-recurring.
+He also held the view that homelessness and anti-social public behaviour were distinct issues that should not be conflated.

 On 27 August 2021, during the COVID-19 pandemic in New Zealand, Collins called for the New Zealand Government to grant an amnesty to people who had overstayed their visas in order to encourage members of the Pasifika community to come forward for COVID-19 tests.
 The then Health Minister Chris Hipkins had earlier reassured the Pasifika community that the Government would not use any information collected during testing for immigration purposes.

 On 25 July 2021, Collins disclosed that he and his family had received a death threat on 19 June in response to his comments criticising TVNZ's Police Ten 7 programme for its negative depiction of the Māori and Pasifika communities.
 Despite the threats to him and his family, and the 'deep sense of guilt' he felt for exposing his family to the threat, Collins and his wife resolved to continue his involvement in politics and he later said this was the moment he decided to run for the Auckland mayoralty.

 2022 Auckland mayoral election

-In January 2022 Collins announced he would be running for Mayor of Auckland as an independent candidate in the 2022 election.
-On 28 February 2022, the Labour Party announced that they would be endorsing Collins as their preferred candidate.
-On 15 March 2022, the Green Party announced their endorsement of Collins, a first for the party.
-He also received the endorsement of incumbent mayor Phil Goff.
-Collins' policies included fare-free public transport as "the first and best way" to address the city’s emissions.

-On 8 October, Collins lost the race to centre-right contender Wayne Brown by a margin of 54,000 votes.
-While Collins won 54,808 votes, Brown won 144,619 votes.
-Collins attributed his election defeat to alleged "unconscious bias" among voters and the postal ballot system which disadvantaged lower-income voters.